 The climate in Indonesia is warm throughout the year, so it can be said that there is no bad time to visit in terms of the weather.
-Travel between March and October to avoid the (usually short) periods of rainfall that can occur in Medan, though be aware that travelling during the summer holidays can be more expensive than at other times.
-Visit during one of the city’s many festivals (such as the annual Holi One Colour Festival, the date of which is confirmed anew each year), to enjoy the buzzing crowds of locals and visitors alike.
+Travel between March and October to avoid the (usually short) periods of rainfall that can occur in Medan, though be aware that traveling during the summer vacations can be more expensive than at other times.
+Visit during one of the city’s many festivals (such as the annual Holi One Color Festival, the date of which is confirmed anew each year), to enjoy the buzzing crowds of locals and visitors alike.

-Kuala Namu International Airport (KNO) is located 24 miles (39 km) from the centre of Medan.
-You can take the modernised ‘Railink’ service from the airport to the centre of town.
-Railink is probably your easiest option for reaching your hotel after your flight arrives, but if you prefer, you can also take an airport bus, hire a car, or hop into a taxi.
+Kuala Namu International Airport (KNO) is located 24 miles from downtown Medan.
+You can take the modernised ‘Railink’ service from the airport to the downtown area.
+Railink is probably your easiest option for reaching your hotel after your flight arrives, but if you prefer, you can also take an airport bus, rent a car, or hop into a taxi.